Being an investment banker is one of the best-paying jobs available today, excellently.

 Getting a job isn’t easy either, the competition being fierce.
-So fierce that banks don’t even bother advertising their open positions, seeing as there are usually 10 candidates per slot.
+So fierce that investment banks don’t even bother advertising their open positions, seeing as there are usually 10 candidates per slot.

-Working hours are tremendously long, the learning process is never ending, and the list could go on and on.
+Working hours are tremendously long, the learning process is never-ending, and the list could go on and on.

-All these things put the very job into balance and make us wonder – is investment banking worth it?
+All these things put the right job into balance and make us wonder – is investment banking worth it?
 Are there ways in which we can objectively determine the answer to this question or is it genuinely subjective?

 Here are details on the pros and cons, which might make it all easier to comprehend.

-The first and foremost is one particularly simple, yet powerful question that you need to ask yourself.
-Not only that, you need to answer honestly: Why do you want to get into investment banking?
+The first and foremost is one particularly simple yet powerful question that you need to ask yourself.
+Not only that, but you also need to answer honestly: Why do you want to get into investment banking?

-This might sound good, but you’ll change your opinion when you find out he actually got fired when the HR department of the company he worked for saw this video online.
+This might sound good, but you’ll change your opinion when you find out he got fired when the HR department of the company he worked for saw this video online.

 When you have an answer to this particular question, try to see if your reasoning is worth it.
 What does that mean?
 It means don’t be the ‘models and bottles’ guy.
 His argument was not worth it, which is why he got fired as well.

 Take the time to quiz yourself to see if all the long working hours, all the studying, and all stress are worth doing for you.

 Ideally, as many investment bankers themselves put it, you should love the job, not its outcome.
 You should enjoy financing, investing, doing business, travelling, and meeting new and exciting people.